bricaud/personal-blog/_posts/2017-08-20-graph-of-words-from-emails.md

 ![Assistants cluster]({{ site.baseurl }}/images/HCmails/HCmailzoomassist.png "Zoom on the assistants cluster")

 Some themes are clear and well-separated, some other not.
 For example if you drag a node with a country name (mostly in light orange), You can see connections with other countries.
-You may notice a subgroup of south american countries, one with asian countries and one related to europe but connections between the groups are also present.
+You may notice a subgroup of South American countries, one with Asian countries and one related to Europe but connections between the groups are also present.
 These connections are of course not surprising and shows a glimpse of the complexity of international relationships.

 ## Conclusion